groundbird/Pointing_cal/README.md

 - `AW` : Tilt of the telescope east - west direction.

 ### pointing.py
+- This is for LT221 with 23 Si lenslet.
 ```pointing.py
 def pointing_cal(az, el, kidid, num = 2, encoder = True, resultp = RESULTP):
 ```